-For the year ended December 31, 2022, the provision for income taxes increased \$59.8 million from the comparable period in 2021, largely due to the increase in pre-tax earnings.
+For the year ended December 31, 2022, provision for income taxes increased \$59.8 million from the comparable period in 2021, largely due to the increase in pre-tax earnings.
 The effective tax rate for 2022 was 23.5% which is relatively consistent with the 2021 effective tax rate of 24.6%.
-For the year ended December 31, 2021, provision for income taxes increased \$26.8 million from the comparable period in 2020, largely due to the increase in pre-tax earnings.
-The effective tax rate for 2021 was 24.6% as compared to 22.8% in 2020.

-The 2022 and 2021 effective tax rates have benefited from the utilization of previously unbenefited losses in certain of our Canadian entities for which we had previously recognized valuation allowances.
+The 2022 and 2021 effective tax rates benefited from the utilization of previously unbenefited losses in certain of our Canadian entities for which we had previously recognized valuation allowances.
 These entities had historically generated operating losses but began to generate profits due to discrete events, including government subsidies and the gain on sale of a business, but more recently due to operational profits.
-As of December 31, 2022, these net operating losses have been nearly fully utilized and the remaining valuation allowance, which was nominal, was released.
-As such, the effective tax rate for 2023 is expected to increase.
+As of December 31, 2022, these net operating losses were fully utilized and any remaining valuation allowance, which was nominal, was released.